liulihe954/EnrichKitWeb/README.md

 - TTS (transcription termination site): intergenic region downstream/adjacent of the last exon (default length 200 bp)
 - Downstream: intergenic region downstream/adjacent of the last exon (default length 10k bp)

-To use the tool, users are required to format the input as one single column, one position/coordinate per line, no separator between lines; each position should have a chromosome number and a base pair count, for example:
+To use the tool, users are required to format the input as one single column, one coordinate per line, no separator between lines; each coordinate should have a chromosome number and a target position, for example:

 ```
 1:140285514